 The challenge for organisations is resisting the urge to stipulate a list of criteria known to be successful within the organisation that results in hiring in their “own image.”.
 Here lies the problem.
 This is the trap many organisations fall into.
 It is especially common with succession planning or leadership recruitment.

 We see many business leaders surround themselves with like-minded people.
 These people view the world as they do, who’s journey is reflective of their own.
 This approach is also taken when looking for potential successors.
 As a result, they are expected to be successful because their face "fits”.

 The truth is this has an adverse impact and will stunt organisational growth.
-Sam Fletcher, our Head of Client Services, explored this in more detail in his recent article.
+Our Head of Client Services explored this in more detail in his recent article.